Magic Quadrant™ for Privileged Access Management 2025: Netwrix Recognized for the Fourth Year in a Row. Download the report.

 Because we logged onto a new device, we didn’t have to enter a password.
 Here are the commands for enabling passwords to enhance security:

-enable password <pass-value>Defines the password required when using the enable command
+Defines the password required when using the enable command1

 Configuring Banners